arpit2205/ASP.NET-core-web-api-tutorial/README.md

                             },
                             Reviews = new List<Review>()
                             {
-                                new Review { Title="Pikachu",Text = "Pickahu is the best pokemon, because it is electric", Rating = 5, Reviewer = new Reviewer(){ FirstName = "Teddy", LastName = "Smith" } },
+                                new Review { Title="Pikachu",Text = "Pickahu is the best pokemon, because it is electric", Reviewer = new Reviewer(){ FirstName = "Teddy", LastName = "Smith" } },
-                                new Review { Title="Pikachu", Text = "Pickachu is the best a killing rocks", Rating = 5,
-                                Reviewer = new Reviewer(){ FirstName = "Taylor", LastName = "Jones" } },
+                                new Review { Title="Pikachu", Text = "Pickachu is the best a killing rocks", Reviewer = new Reviewer(){ FirstName = "Taylor", LastName = "Jones" } },
-                                new Review { Title="Pikachu",Text = "Pickchu, pickachu, pikachu", Rating = 1,
+                                new Review { Title="Pikachu",Text = "Pickchu, pickachu, pikachu",
                                 Reviewer = new Reviewer(){ FirstName = "Jessica", LastName = "McGregor" } },
                             }
                         },
                         Owner = new Owner()
                         {
-                            FirstName = "Jack",
-                            LastName = "London",
+                            Name = "Jack London",

                             Gym = "Brocks Gym",
                             Country = new Country()
                             {